folkertdev/reversible-debugger/bachelor-thesis/thesis.md

 The process calculus is a very low-level programming language that allows concurrent communication.
 Session types verify the communication to statically eliminate or dynamically detect deadlocks.
 Reversibility - backwards evaluation of our process calculus - gives the ability to recover from errors or to safely fail.

+In this section we show how these three concepts are formally defined in PPDP and how they are defined in the Haskell implementation, and how they are combined.

 ## process calculi {#process-calculi}